Honshu - Wikipedia Honshu is connected to the islands of Hokkaido, Kyushu and Shikoku by tunnels and bridges

-Honshu | Facts, History, Points of Interest | Britannica Honshu, largest of the four main islands of Japan, lying between the Pacific Ocean (east) and the Sea of Japan (west) It forms a northeast–southwest arc extending about 800 miles (1,287 km) Honshu is regarded as the Japanese mainland
+Honshu | Facts, History, Points of Interest | Britannica Honshu, largest of the four main islands of Japan, lying between the Pacific Ocean (east) and the Sea of Japan (west) It forms a northeast–southwest arc extending about 800 miles (1,287 km) and varies greatly in width

 Discover Honshu - The Real Japan Honshu is Japan's largest island and contains most of the country's best-known cities and destinations It's here you'll find Tokyo, Kyoto, Yokohama, Hakone, Nagoya, Hiroshima, Osaka, Nara, Kobe, Niigata, Himeji and Mt Fuji

-Honshu, Japan – Where Past And Future Meet - nihonscope. com Honshu is located between the Sea of Japan and the Northern Pacific Ocean Honshu is not only home to Tokyo, the world’s largest city, it is also the 7th largest island in the world The island of Honshu is considered the historical and cultural heart of Japan
+Honshu, Japan - Where Past And Future Meet - Honshu is located between the Sea of Japan and the Northern Pacific Ocean Honshu is not only home to Tokyo, the world’s largest city, it is also the 7th largest island in the world The island of Honshu is considered the historical and cultural heart of Japan

 Honshu - World Islands Welcome to Honshu, a Temperate island in the Japan Sea, part of the majestic Pacific Ocean This guide offers a comprehensive overview of what makes Honshu unique – from its geography and climate to its population, infrastructure, and beyond